-Six-Party Talks.
+Six-Party Talks

 The Bush administration's position has evolved in the years since the October 2002 meeting, after which the United States reported that North Korea was pursuing nuclear weapons capability.
-The United States participated in six-party talks - along with North Korea and its major trading partners and neighbors Japan, South Korea, China, and Russia - hosted by China in August 2003, February 2004, June 2004, July/August 2005, and September 2005.
+The United States participated in six-party talks-along with North Korea and its major trading partners and neighbors Japan, South Korea, China, and Russia-hosted by China in August 2003, February 2004, June 2004, July/August 2005, September 2005, and-after North Korea's nuclear test-December 2006.

-The September talks, in waning moments, produced a preliminary agreement signed by all parties on September 19th.
+The September 2005 talks, in waning moments, produced a preliminary agreement signed by all parties on September 19th.
 North Korea agreed to end its pursuit of nuclear weapons, rejoin the Nuclear Nonproliferation Treaty, and readmit IAEA inspectors.
-The other signatory states would provide North Korea with new security commitments and aid - including electricity from South Korea.
-Longer-term commitments included the United States taking steps to normalize its relations with North Korea, and all signatories would consider taking steps to provide a light-water reactor to that country.
+The other signatory states would provide North Korea with new security commitments and aid-including electricity from South Korea.
+Longer-term commitments included the United States taking steps to normalize its relations with North Korea, and all signatories would consider taking steps to provide a light-water reactor to that country.6

 The September preliminary agreement did not state a timeline or sequence of events; it is generally agreed that all parties could not have signed it if it had.
-It was intended that subsequent meetings would be hosted by China, beginning probably in November 2005, to negotiate the implementation of the agreement.
-These multilateral meetings have not taken place.
-Barely one day after the signing, President Bush stated that North Korea's compliance with terms of the agreement relating to dismantlement required verification, and North Korea's foreign minister declared it would not abandon its nuclear weapons program before the United States
+It was intended that subsequent meetings would be hosted by China, beginning probably in November 2005, to negotiate the implementation of the agreement.7 These multilateral meetings did not take place.
+Barely one day after the signing, President Bush stated that North Korea's compliance with terms of the agreement relating to dismantlement required verification, and North Korea's foreign minister declared it would not abandon its nuclear weapons program before the United States and others provided the civil-use light-water reactor.8 The September preliminary agreement was essentially scuttled as increasingly tense exchanges followed.